huggingface/transformers/examples/pytorch/multiple-choice/README.md

 ## With Accelerate

-Based on the script [run_swag_no_trainer.py](https://github.com/huggingface/transformers/blob/master/examples/pytorch/multiple-choice/run_swag_no_trainer.py).
+Based on the script [run_hellaswag_no_trainer.py](https://github.com/huggingface/transformers/blob/master/examples/pytorch/multiple-choice/run_swag_no_trainer.py).

-Like `run_swag.py`, this script allows you to fine-tune any of the models on the [hub](https://huggingface.co/models) (as long as its architecture as a `ForMultipleChoice` version in the library) on the SWAG dataset or your own data in a csv or a JSON file.
+Like `run_hellaswag.py`, this script allows you to fine-tune any of the models on the [hub](https://huggingface.co/models) (as long as its architecture as a `ForMultipleChoice` version in the library) on the hellahellaswag dataset or your own data in a csv or a JSON file.
 The main difference is that this script exposes the bare training loop, to allow you to quickly experiment and add any customization you would like.

 It offers less options than the script with `Trainer` (but you can easily change the options for the optimizer